infinity-aps/infinity_aps/fw/README.md

 ## How can I get involved?

-NervesAPS is still very early in development.
+Infinity APS is still very early in development.
 Your help is needed to push it from a CGM monitoring only solution to a fully closed loop.
 Join the [Type 1 Diabetes + Elixir Discord server](https://discord.gg/XfJ78mA) and learn more about how to get involved.